Black hole information paradox: Solutions

-Since the Hamiltonian of GISR is explicitly Hermitian, the first increasing then decreasing feature feature of the resultant entropy is naturally obtained.
-What the calculation tells us is that, the intermediate state of an evaporating black hole cannot be considered a semiclassical object with a time-dependent mass.
-Instead, it should be viewed as a superposition of many different mass ratio combinations of partially radiated black holes and Hawking particles.
-References designed a Schrödinger cat-type thought experiment to illustrate this fact, where an initial black hole is bind with a group of living cats and each Hawking particle kills one from the group.
-In a quantum description, because the time and number of hawking particles being radiated cannot be determined definitively, the intermediate state of an evaporating black hole can only be considered a superposition of many cat groups, each with a different ratio of dead members.
-The most significant flaw in the argument for information loss is the neglect of this superposition.

 Small-corrections resolution to the paradox

 This idea suggests that Hawking's computation fails to keep track of small corrections that are eventually sufficient to preserve information about the initial state.
 This can be thought of as analogous to what happens during the mundane process of "burning": the radiation produced appears to be thermal, but its fine-grained features encode the precise details of the object that was burnt.
 This idea is consistent with reversibility, as required by quantum mechanics.
 It is the dominant idea in what might broadly be termed the string-theory approach to quantum gravity.